Renishaw plc: History

 The company was founded by Sir David McMurtry and John Deer in 1973.
 McMurtry had needed to measure fuel pipes on a prototype jet engine: at the time, coordinate-measuring machine sensors featured rigid styli, which required manual positioning on the surface and which yielded poor repeatability when measuring delicate components.
 To meet this need, McMurtry invented a touch-trigger probe device, which he then patented.
 The probe featured an elegant 'kinematic' location for a spring-loaded stylus, providing a highly repeatable seated position for the stylus combined with the compliance needed to measure such components.

-Renishaw was first listed on the London Stock Exchange in November 1984.
+Renishaw floated on the Unlisted Securities Market in 1983, and gained a full listing on the London Stock Exchange in November 1984.
 In 2006 the Company bought 'itp', a German manufacturer of precision styli.
 In early 2009 the global recession reached Renishaw, resulting in a large proportion of the workforce being placed "at risk".

 In 2010 Renishaw bought a stake (and subsequently took complete control) of Measuring Devices Ltd, a company providing a range of services in the field of surveying equipment.
 In 2011 Renishaw purchased the 400,000 sq ft Bosch plant in Miskin, Wales.